 Implementation of Client Information Security and Integrity Procedures and Controls

-Avalution will implement and maintain digital and physical security procedures and safeguards to restrict access to client information to only those people that need access to perform their duties.
+Avalution implements and maintains digital and physical security procedures and safeguards to restrict access to sensitive information to only those people that need access to perform their duties.
 Please be aware that despite Avalution’s best efforts, no security measures are perfect or impenetrable.
 Any employee, consultant, contractor, or vendor that becomes aware of any breach of information security and integrity will immediately notify the Avalution Managing Consultant or Director for the project.
 The Avalution Managing Consultant or Director will then take action to mitigate the potential for further breaches and take the necessary steps to notify the client and resolve the situation.

 Review of Client Information Security and Integrity Procedures and Controls

 Training and Awareness